kumahq/kuma/docs/madr/decisions/041-meshservice-kubernetes-ux.md

 Service, which we can get by looking at `EndpointSlices`.
 These resources hold a list of endpoints, each of which has a `targetRef`.
 If the `targetRef` is `kind:
-Pod`, we can rely on the naming of `Dataplane` objects and directly select a given `Dataplane` by setting `spec.selector.dataplaneName` to the name of the `Pod`.
+Pod`, we can rely on the naming of `Dataplane` objects and directly select a given `Dataplane` by setting `spec.selector.dataplane.name` to the name of the `Pod`.

 ```
 kind: MeshService
 spec:
   selector:
+    dataplane:
-    dataplaneName: pod-1
+      name: pod-1
-    # dataplaneTags: ...
+      # tags: ...
 ```

 Note that Kubernetes does not allocate a `ClusterIP` for headless services, it